Learning Low-Complexity Autoregressive Models via Proximal Alternating Minimization: Introduction

 \section{Introduction}

-Vector autoregressive (VAR) models are widely used in the analysis of linear interdependence in time series.
-A key step in building the autoregressive model is the identification of the state transition matrix.
-When time sequence data is readily available, the standard approach is to solve a least-squares problem.
-In several modern applications, however, the dimension of the model is significantly larger than the number of time sequence measurements, which makes the model unidentifiable through the simple least-squares.
-Such scenarios include, for example, tracking the progression of brain neurological diseases, because the number of comprehensive brain scans is limited due to the cost or medical concerns~\cite{huasch11}.
-In inferring the gene expression networks, the number of genes is typically much larger than the number of measurements because of the intrusive nature of the measuring techniques~\cite{yosimohig05,zavjulboy11,wanhursch13}.
+Vector autoregressive (VAR) models are widely used in the analysis of linear interdependence in time series data.
+A key step in building the VAR model is the identification of the state transition matrix.
+When time sequence data is adequate, the standard approach is to solve a least-squares problem.
+In modern applications, however, the dimension of the model is significantly larger than the number of time sequence measurements, which makes the model unidentifiable through the standard least-squares approach.
+Such scenarios include, for example, tracking the progression of brain neurological diseases, because the number of comprehensive brain scans is limited due to cost or medical concerns~\cite{huasch11}.
+In gene expression networks, the number of genes is typically much larger than the number of measurements, because of the intrusive nature of the measuring techniques~\cite{yosimohig05,zavjulboy11,wanhursch13}.

 In such situations, regularization is a typical rescue.
-Regularization techniques may introduce structures to the transition matrix.
-In particular, sparsity and low-rank structures are extensively studied, in part because of the convenience of convex optimization~\cite{fujsatcar07,wanlitsa07,gupbar08,huasch09,zavjulboy11,huasch11,hanliu13a,bahliuxin13,geizhasch15}.
+For example, ridge regularization is a common approach for ensuring a unique solution.
+Other regularization approaches introduce additional structures to the solution.
+In particular, sparsity and low-rank structures are extensively studied.
+These regularization approaches are popular, in part because the resulting problem may be efficiently solved by using convex optimization techniques~\cite{fujsatcar07,wanlitsa07,gupbar08,huasch09,zavjulboy11,huasch11,hanliu13a,bahliuxin13,geizhasch15}.
 In~\cite{fujsatcar07}, a sparse VAR model is found via Lasso for gene regulatory networks.
 In~\cite{bahliuxin13}, the state transition matrix is decomposed into a sparse matrix and a low-rank matrix by using convex penalty functions.
-Other approaches based on convex optimization can be found in~\cite{wanlitsa07,gupbar08,huasch09,zavjulboy11,huasch11,hanliu13a,geizhasch15}
+Other approaches based on convex optimization can be found in~\cite{wanlitsa07,gupbar08,huasch09,zavjulboy11,huasch11,hanliu13a,geizhasch15}.